cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 4.3.2.
 Keys stored in the files of the PSE directory
        ---------------------------------------------
-The RSA and ECC key created in the menu "PKI" are stored in the directory PSE (the keys of the classic methods are not permanently stored).
+The RSA and ECC key created in the menu "PKI" are stored in the directory PSE (the keys of the classical cipher methods are not permanently stored).
 From version 1.4.20 a user-specific directory is used as PSE directory (not the actual installation directory any more), to avoid access problems in multi-user environments.